Ingham

 Ingham has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally

-The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified nine projects that may impact this particular area.
-Notable projects include North Queensland Bio-Energy Facility (Ingham), Moduline Ingham Expansion - Factory and Showroom, Atlantic North Ingham, and Residential Activation Fund - Hinchinbrook Housing.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 8 projects that are expected to impact the area.
+Notable projects include the North Queensland Bio-Energy Facility (Ingham), Moduline Ingham Expansion - Factory and Showroom, Atlantic North Ingham, and Residential Activation Fund - Hinchinbrook Housing.
 The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.